rush1998/100_day_code/README.md

         }

     - default (also known as package-private)
-- 4 Pillars of OOPS
-    - Encapsulation = Wrapping of data and methods under a single unit.
-It also implements data hiding.
-    - Inheritance **Inheritance.java** = When the properties and method of parent class is passed to child class.
-There are Types in inheritance as following:
-        - Single level
-        - Multi level
-        - Hierarchial
-        - Hybrid
-    - Abstraction =
-    - Polymorphism **Polymorphism.java** = When we do multiple work in a single form is known as polymorphism.
-        - Compile time(Method overloading)
-        - Run time(Method overriding)
 - Constructor = It a special method which is invoked automatically at the time of object creation.
 There are three types of constructor. **OOPS.java**
     - Parameterised
     - Non perameterized